Goro-Majima/OpenFoodFacts/README.md

 - Clone the repository or copy the url
-- Set the database from the command line: set path(try "set PATH=%PATH%;C:\"Program Files"\MySQL\"MySQL Server 8.0"\bin")
+- Set the database from the command line:
+- set path(try "set PATH=%PATH%;C:\"Program Files"\MySQL\"MySQL Server 8.0"\bin")
-    Create the database by using scriptstables.sql through its path.
+- Create the database by using scriptstables.sql through its path.
-    Use the id and password you set when you installed mysql Create a new user with user= "student" and password = 'mot_de_passe'.
+- Use the id and password you set when you installed mysql
+- Create a new user with user= "student" and password = 'mot_de_passe'.
 If you want to use other word, also change in all files.
-    Grant all privilege to this user for this db.
+- Grant all privilege to this user for this db.

-- open with the text editor and execute file pure_beurre.py (F5)
+- open with the text editor and execute purebeurre.py